-Enrolling for Research unit A, B (6 credit points) and Supervised Research Paper (12 credit points) consists of two stages.
+Enrolling for Research unit A and B (6 credit points) consists of two stages.
 Candidates should read through and understand the stages below before embarking on the application process.

 Stage 1: Eligibility and proposal